chenyangh/SemEval2019Task3/README.md

 HRLCE is a single model that can achieve a score of 0.7666 on the final test set while only using the training dataset.

 We also finetune the *BERT-LARGE* model on this task.
 The results of BERT and HRLCE are combined to get the 0.7709 which ranked at 5th on the leaderboard of SemEval 2019 Task3.

+You can find the leaderboard from [CodaLab](https://competitions.codalab.org/competitions/19790#learn_the_details-data-set-format).

 ## Instructions
 PyTorch1.0 with Python 3.6 serve as the backbones of this project.